(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 The Bishop's Wife

 I came to adulthood with the vague memory of a Christmas film that ended with a story about an empty stocking told from a church pulpit.
 If the rise of cable television did anything positive, it was the return of this delightful, if slow-moving at times, fantasy film to the airwaves.
-The urbane Cary Grant is wonderful as the equally urbane angel Dudley, who can order meals in French and tell a Bible fable with equal aplomb, and Loretta Young is simply luminous as the bishop's wife, who sees her happy life dissolving in his obsession to build a cathedral.
+The urbane Cary Grant is wonderful as the equally urbane angel Dudley, who can order meals in French and tell a Bible fable with equal aplomb, and Loretta Young is simply luminous as the bishop's wife, who sees her happy life dissolving in her husband's obsession to build a great cathedral.
 David Niven's Henry is so dour you wonder what spark the missus ever saw in him, but he's effective as the careworn curate torn between no donors and one supremely selfish one.
-Monty Wooley is an added plus as the cynical professor befriended by Dudley and there are some wonderful visual sequences as well.
+Monty Wooley is an added plus as the cynical antiquities professor befriended by Dudley and there are some wonderful visual sequences as well.
 Oh, and that tale of the empty stocking, too...

 A Very Merry Cricket